Equinoxtic/NocticOS/README.md

 Once you have followed those steps. open up your desired Terminal (Command Prompt, PowerShell or Windows Terminal)

-Now type in:
+Now type in, `cd NocticOS`, and then `code .`

-``
-cd NocticOS

-code .
-``

-And it should open up VS-Code and the project.
+After running `code .` it should open up VS-Code and the project.

 ### Additional Note